Loving Someone Who Doesn’t Love You Back: Why It Hurts and How to Heal

 If you're just a little more attractive, more interesting, more supportive, more understanding, more patient, they'll finally realize what they're missing.
 They'll choose you.

 But love doesn't work that way.
 Love isn't a prize you win by being good enough.
-It's a mutual connection between two people who genuinely want to be with each other.
+It's a mutual connection between two people who genuinely want to be together.

 When someone doesn't choose you, it's not because you're not enough.
-It's because they're not able or willing to meet you where you are.
+It's because they're either unable or unwilling to meet you where you are.
 Maybe they're not ready for a relationship.
 Maybe they're interested in someone else.
 Maybe they just don't feel that way about you.

 And none of that is a reflection of your worth.